 Revision, intervention and Enrichment

 The History department holds regular revision sessions for KS4.
-They are allocated a time slot of Wednesdays after school.
-The department will also run intervention sessions during the exam period which are focused on exam skills for KS4.
+They are allocated a time slot after school.
+The department will also run intervention sessions during the exam period, which are focused on exam skills for KS4.